• About

 Vegan wines

-Believe it or not, although wine is made from grapes, that doesn’t necessarily make it vegan (or vegetarian).
+Believe it or not, although wine is made from grapes, that doesn’t necessarily make it vegan (or vegetarian!).
 This is due to a winemaking process called fining.
 After fermentation, all wines are cloudy and contain tiny molecules such as proteins, tartrates, tannins and phenolics.
-Despite all these being natural and harmless, they are not so much desired from wine-drinkers who prefer their wines to be bright and clear.
+Despite all these being natural and harmless, they are not desired by wine-drinkers who prefer their wines to be bright and clear.

-Most wines will self-stabilize and self-fine if left long enough.
-However, modern wine styles and market pressures demand a faster process and producers use fining agents to speed up the process along.
+Most wines will self- stabilise and self- fine themselves if left long enough.
+However, modern wine styles and market pressures demand a faster process and producers use fining agents to speed up the process.

-They essentially act like a magnet – attracting the molecules around it – they coagulate and create fewer but larger particles, which can then be more easily removed.
+They essentially act like a magnet, attracting the molecules around them and then coagulating to create fewer but larger particles which can be more easily removed.

 • Gelatine (derived from animal skin and connective tissue)